Apertar-Studio/Apertar-Core/README.md

 ## Notes
 - The UI should treat preview delivery as transient and non-blocking
 - Sensor-specific limits and capture behavior are handled in the backend, not the UI

+## Credit
+- Inspiration has been taken from Schoolpost's project cinepi-raw: https://github.com/cinepi/cinepi-raw